|Jamie Campbell, CFRE, bCRE

-||Fundraising Consultant, The Other Half
+||Principal, The Other Half

 Relationship Manager | Resource Development, United Way Simcoe Muskoka

-||CPA, CA, Powell Jones LLP
+||Manager, Powell Jones LLP

-||Executive Director, Stevenson Memorial Hospital Foundation
+||Interim Director of Development, Stevenson Memorial Hospital Foundation

-||Director of Philanthropy, RVH Foundation
+||Director of Revenue Development, The CLH Foundation

 Who We Are

-With more than 25 years as a professional in the charitable sector, and over 15 years in fundraising, Jeanette brings a unique skill set to help grow and empower organizations to reach beyond their current situation to further their impact and change lives!
-Her background includes completing the Recreation and Business Program at Cambrian College and the Executive Development Program at McGill University, and other senior management/executive training programs.
-As a coach committed to developing people and teams, opening two state of the art YMCA facilities and exceeding targets, building success oriented strategic plans, her strengths are now focused as a Principal of the OtherHalf Consultants Inc.
+With more than 25 years as a professional in the charitable sector, Jeanette has a unique skill set to help grow and empower organizations to reach beyond their current situation to further their impact and change lives!
+Her background includes completing the Recreation and Business Program at Cambrian and the Executive Development Program at McGill University, Yale’s Women’s Leadership program and other senior management/executive training programs.
+As a coach committed to developing people and teams, opening two state of the art YMCA facilities and exceeding targets, building success oriented strategic plans, her strengths are now focused as a Principal of the Other Half Consultants Inc.